2AA4-W23/Island-Network-Generation/island/README.md

 - Jasmine Wang [wangj500@mcmaster.ca]
 - Michael Baskaran [baskam1@mcmaster.ca]

-## A4 detailed is below A3.
+### A4 detailed is below A3.
 Please scroll to bottom to read more about A4.
 ### Generation
 To generate an island:
 1) Generate a mesh using generator.jar (It is recommended that you generate an irregular mesh with at least 350 polygons)
-2) Run island.jar with command arguments below
+2) Run island.jar with command arguments below (Note this list of commands includes A4, for what commands are specific to A4, please scroll to A4 section below)
    It takes in multiple arguments to generate a desired mesh:
    | Argument name | Command Abbreviation | Command | Description | Additional Notes |
    |:--:|--|---------|-------|-----|